docker/machine/docs/index.md

 Mandatory:

  - `--openstack-auth-url`: Keystone service base URL.
- - `--openstack-flavor-id` or `openstack-flavor-name`: Identify the flavor that will be used for the machine.
+ - `--openstack-flavor-id` or `--openstack-flavor-name`: Identify the flavor that will be used for the machine.
- - `--openstack-image-id` or `openstack-image-name`: Identify the image that will be used for the machine.
+ - `--openstack-image-id` or `--openstack-image-name`: Identify the image that will be used for the machine.

 Options: